Indraja

-Rajathi, better known by her stage name Indraja, is an Indian actress who works in Telugu, Malayalam and Tamil films, in addition to television shows.
+Rajathi, better known by her stage name Indraja, is an Indian actress who works in Tamil, Malayalam and Telugu films, in addition to television shows.

 Early life

 Indraja was born as Rajathi in a Telugu Brahmin family in Chennai.
 She is the eldest of three sisters and comes from a Carnatic music family.
-During school days, she won prizes in singing and drama competitions.
 A trained classical singer and dancer, she learned Kuchipudi dance form Madhavapeddi Murthy.
 She was preparing to be a journalist.

 Career

 Indraja was cast as a child actress in Rajinikanth-starrer Uzhaippali movie.
 With Jantar Mantar, her first movie as a grown-up, she adopted the name of her character in that movie, 'Indraja' as her stage name.
 Later, S. V. Krishna Reddy's Yamaleela catapulted her to instant stardom.
 The film ran for over a year.
 She acted in Thadayam and Rajavin Parvaiyile but she was not able to make much headway in Tamil movies, as both movies failed to make an impact at the box office.

-She played the female lead roles in a number of successful Malayalam films, such as the 1999 action drama Ustaad alongside Mohanlal, crime thriller F.I.R alongside Suresh Gopi, 2002 comedy-drama Chronic Bachelor alongside Mammootty, 2004 comedy drama Mayilattam opposite Jayaram, and 2005 action drama Ben Johnson alongside Kalabhavan Mani are some of her most notable Malayalam films.
+She played the female lead roles in a number of successful Malayalam films, such as the action drama Ustaad alongside Mohanlal, crime thriller F.I.R alongside Suresh Gopi both released in 1999, the 2003 romantic comedy-drama Chronic Bachelor alongside Mammootty, 2004 comedy drama Mayilattam opposite Jayaram and 2005 action thriller Ben Johnson alongside Kalabhavan Mani which are some of her most notable Malayalam films.
 After a hiatus post her marriage, she has returned to movies with some notable roles in several Telugu movies.